Judge Doom: The Dip and demise comparison

-Turpentine, acetone and benzene combine Judge Doom's fictional ingredient that he refers to as "the Dip" that kills toons and which ultimately kills himself.
-In real life they are combination of paint thinners.
-Jenna Stoeber of Polygon felt that the Dip was a scary part of many childhoods She opined "the Dip is just paint thinner, able to instantly dissolve a painted Toon into nothingness.
+Turpentine, acetone and benzene combined form Judge Doom's fictional liquid that he refers to as "the Dip" that kills toons and which ultimately kills himself.
+In real life they are paint thinners.
+Jenna Stoeber of Polygon felt that the Dip was a scary part of many childhoods.
+She opined "the Dip is just paint thinner, able to instantly dissolve a painted Toon into nothingness.
 For a child, that is a fundamental threat".
 She added, "the horror of the Dip is uniquely adolescent, threatening to obliterate all of a child’s favorite creatures" and further described it for that reason as "pure terror".
 Film director, Robert Zemeckis, compared Judge Doom's invention of the Dip, that intended to eliminate all toons, to Adolf Hitler's Final Solution.
-According to film critic, Jonathan Rosenbaum, the filmmakers originally intended to name the Dip as the Final Solution.
+It's possible that Judge Doom hides as a human, because Toons have zero power in his world, making him sort of a fake Übermensch, craving power and authority.
+According to film critic Jonathan Rosenbaum, the filmmakers originally intended to name the Dip the Final Solution.

 Judge Doom's demise where he melts from the Dip is often referenced as an allusion to the death of the Wicked Witch of the West in The Wizard of Oz.
 Film critic Jay Botar of the Orlando Sentinel acknowledged it as the greatest meltdown since the Wicked Witch of the West.

 Reception

 Christopher Lloyd's portrayal of Judge Doom has received overall positive reception with some authors comparing his role as a "brilliant" or "scary" villain.

 Wizard magazine rated Doom as the 60th Greatest Villain of All Time.
-Other lists include Digital Spy placing him as one of the most “batshit” film villains of all time, Fandango placing him number one on their list of "the most nefarious live-action Disney villains" and Livingly Media's Zimbio placing Doom as one of the scariest non-horror film villains.
+Other lists include Digital Spy placing him as one of the most “batshit” film villains of all time, Fandango placing him number one on their list of "the most nefarious live-action villains" and Livingly Media's Zimbio placing Doom as one of the scariest non-horror film villains.
 The character is usually ranked along with characters such as Large Marge from Pee-wee's Big Adventure and the Child Catcher from Chitty Chitty Bang Bang.
 Aly Semigran of Nerdist Industries ranked Doom as one of cinema's scariest old people.